Burger King advertising: The Burger King kingdom

-This campaign paralleled McDonald's McDonaldland children's commercials, which featured "Ronald McDonald", "The Hamburglar", and "Mayor McCheese", along with other characters and mascots.
-The ads featuring the Burger King Kingdom were phased out by the late 1980s in favour of the BK Kids Club.
+This campaign paralleled McDonald's McDonaldland children's commercials, which featured "Ronald McDonald", "The Hamburglar", and "Mayor McCheese", along with other characters.

+By 1989, the Burger King Kingdom characters were phased out in favor of the BK Kids Club Gang.
+Starting in 2003, the Burger King began to be reused in Burger King ads, albeit as a man in a mask and King costume, rather than a full live-action portrayal.